In this article

 Why Can Manual Cash Application Not Scale?

-The root cause is a process that depends on human interpretation of unstructured remittance.
 A customer emails a PDF, the reference numbers do not match the system, and someone has to figure out what goes where.
 As volume grows, errors accumulate and teams fall weeks behind, not because they underperform but because the process was never designed for the volume and complexity of a growing business.
+Adding headcount does not fix it: the error rate stays roughly constant while staffing cost climbs, and the backlog still forms at the worst possible time, around quarter-end.
+The work is repetitive and pattern-heavy, which is precisely the kind of task software handles instantly and people handle slowly.

 How Does Poor Cash Application Connect to Collections?

-The two are deeply linked.
-Cash application errors create phantom open balances, collections acts on those phantom balances, customers push back, and the noise obscures which accounts actually need attention.
-Effective collections requires a clean, accurate AR ledger, which is only possible when cash application works.
+Cash application errors create phantom open balances, collections then acts on those phantom balances, customers push back, and the resulting noise obscures which accounts actually need attention.
+Effective collections requires an accurate AR ledger, which is only possible when cash application works.
+When the ledger is wrong, even a well-staffed collections team spends its energy on the wrong accounts, so the problem is not effort but bad data feeding good people.

 How Does Monk Fix Cash Application and Collections Together?